iaacornus/silverblue-postinstall_upgrade/README.md

 ## Disable Gnome Software

-Gnome software launches for some reason even tho it is not used, this takes at least 100MB of RAM upto 900MB (as reported anecdotically).
+Gnome software launches for some reason even tho it is not used, this takes at least 100MB of RAM up to 900MB (as reported anecdotally).
 You can remove from from the autostart in `/etc/xdg/autostart/org.gnome.Software.desktop`, by:

 ```
 sudo rm /etc/xdg/autostart/org.gnome.Software.desktop